Don Giovanni: Scoring

-The score calls for double woodwinds, two horns, two trumpets, three trombones (alto, tenor, bass), timpani, basso continuo for the recitatives, and the usual string section.
+The score calls for double woodwinds, two horns, two trumpets, three trombones (at the end of Act II only, alto, tenor, bass), timpani, basso continuo for the recitatives, and the usual string section.
 The composer also specified occasional special musical effects.
 For the ballroom scene at the end of the first act, Mozart calls for two onstage ensembles to play separate dance music in synchronization with the pit orchestra, each of the three groups playing in its own metre (a 3/4 minuet, a 2/4 contradanse and a fast 3/8 peasant dance), accompanying the dancing of the principal characters.
 In act 2, Giovanni is seen to play the mandolin, accompanied by pizzicato strings.
 In the same act, two of the Commendatore's interventions ("Di rider finirai pria dell'aurora" and "Ribaldo, audace, lascia a' morti la pace") are accompanied by a wind chorale of oboes, clarinets, bassoons, and trombones (with cellos and basses playing from the string section).